 Don Dean quoted in an August 5, 1969, Ginger Banks article in the Austin Statesmsn newspaper lamenting Texas' then-current stringent liquor laws

-Notwithstanding his formidable stage presence and intense personality, Don is modest and, instead of recording an album for Sonobeat, encourages Bill Sr. to spend his time and resources recording other performers who grace The Club Seville's stage.
+Notwithstanding his formidable stage presence and affable personality, Don is modest and, instead of recording an album for Sonobeat, encourages Bill Sr. to spend his time and resources recording other performers who grace The Club Seville's stage.
 As Don's contract with the Crest ends in June 1968, for his last hurrah he brings back one of The Club Seville's most popular and exciting acts, Tony Daryll, who Sonobeat wants to record but who already has another record contract in place.
 When Tony's two-week run ends on June 22, 1968, Don's run at The Club Seville also ends.
 In July 1968, Don starts to put together plans to open a new dinner and dance club in Austin, but nothing comes of it.
 But by September 1968, Don's hosting a one-hour weekday big band and jazz music program, The World of Dean, on Austin's KHFI-FM.
 Rim Kelley produces and engineers Don's KHFI program, which is pre-recorded for several months before switching to a live in-studio program.
 In 1969, Don emcees the Austin Aqua Beauty pageant, presented in conjunction with the Austin Aqua Festival, and, in 1970, takes over as emcee for the Miss Highland Lakes Universe Pageant held in Kingsland, Texas.
 Pageantry in his blood, in 1974 Don is named chairman and emcee of the Miss Sun & Fun Beauty Pagent, held at the Austin Municipal Auditorium.
 In 1976, Don joins with Austin country musician Wink Tyler to open the Austin Country Studio, a recording facility on Clawson Road in south Austin.
 Don resurfaces on the night club scene in April 1978 as the "Ringmaster" at the then-new Circus Club at Austin's Villa Capri Hotel, where he produces and directs the, yes, circus-themed nightly entertainment.
-A man for all seasons and all occasions, Don Dean.

 Don Dean: vocals